DoTheEvo/veeam-prometheus-grafana/README.md

 ### Repositories Disk Use

-This panel shows how full repositories are.<br>
+This panel shows how full repositories are.

 Unfortunately grafana is not as capable as I hoped.
 While their example [shows](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/bar-gauge/) exactly what I wanted, they cheated by picking the same max value for all disks.